 - 2 teaspoons ground cinnamon

 - Turn the risen dough out onto a lightly floured work surface and, using a rolling pin, roll into a 12×18 inch rectangle.
-I used a ruler for accuracy.
 Make sure the dough is smooth and evenly thick.

 - Add the filling: Spread softened butter all over dough.
 Top evenly with the brown sugar and cinnamon.
 Tightly roll up the dough to form an 18-inch-long log.
 Cut into 12 even rolls.
-Arrange them in the prepared baking pan.
+Arrange them on top of the pecan topping.

-- Cover the rolls very tightly with aluminum foil and allow to rise in a warm environment again for about 30-40 minutes.
+- Cover the rolls with aluminum foil or plastic wrap and allow to rise in a warm environment again for about 45-60 minutes.

 - Preheat the oven to 375°F (191°C).
-Bake rolls for about 25 minutes until they are golden brown.
-About halfway through the bake time, I like to cover the rolls loosely with aluminum foil so the tops don’t brown too much.
-Remove pan from the oven and allow to cool on a wire rack for 5 minutes.
+Bake rolls for 25 minutes or until they are golden brown.
+About halfway through the bake time, I like to cover the rolls loosely with aluminum foil so the tops don’t over-brown.
+Remove from the oven and place on a wire rack.
+Cool for 5 minutes.

 - Overnight Instructions: To prepare the night before serving, prepare the rolls through step 5.
 Cover the rolls tightly and refrigerate for 8-12 hours.
 The next morning, remove from the refrigerator and allow to rise on the counter for 1-2 hours before continuing with step 7.

 - Freezing Instructions: Baked rolls can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and warm up before enjoying.
 You can also freeze the unbaked rolls and here’s how: bake the rolls in step 7 for only about 10 minutes at 375°F (191°C).
 Cool completely, then cover tightly and freeze.
 To serve, take the rolls out of the freezer and put into the refrigerator a few hours before serving.
-Then, finish baking them.
+Then, finish baking them right before serving.

-- Milk: Whole milk (or 2%) is definitely a must for this rich dough and absolutely needed for the topping.
-Instead, you can use half-and-half for the dough and heavy cream or half-and-half for the topping.
+- Milk: Whole milk (or 2%) is best for this rich dough and topping.
+If needed, you can use half-and-half for the dough and heavy cream or half-and-half for the topping.
 Do not use lower fat milk for the topping; it won’t set up properly.

 - Yeast: If using active dry yeast, the rise times will be slightly longer.
 I always use an instant yeast.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.

-- Brown Sugar: Dark brown sugar is strongly recommended for best flavor, but light brown can work in a pinch.
+- Brown Sugar: Dark brown sugar is wonderful for extra flavor, but light brown sugar can work in a pinch.